jnozzi/cocoadev.com/SiteContent/General/BorderlessWindow.markdown

 ----

 I have absolutely no idea what level of expertise you are starting with, so I am afraid I cannot recommend much in the way of practice projects to ease your way into this.
-What have you scrounged up in the way of information on "subclassing [[NSWindow]]"?
+What have you scrounged up in the way of information on "subclassing General/NSWindow"?
 Quite frankly, I don't think anyone is going to jot down the code for you here.
-They might try to sell you some code, but you wouldn't know if it was ''their'' code or code that somebody gave them for free, if you catch my drift.
+They might try to sell you some code, but you wouldn't know if it was *their* code or code that somebody gave them for free, if you catch my drift.

 ----